This recipe for Vanilla Shortbread Cookies makes a sweet, buttery, piped Spritz cookie with beautifully crisp edges that can’t be beaten.

 - 2 teaspoons vanilla bean paste

-Beat the butter and sugars until light and fluffy, about 3 minutes.
+- Beat the butter and sugar until light and fluffy, about 3 minutes.

 - In a separate bowl, sift the flour, cornstarch, and salt and add it to the butter, mixing until blended and soft.

 - Spoon the dough into a piping bag fitted with a 2D piping tip.
 Pipe the cookies about 1 1/4 inches across onto the prepared cookie sheets leaving about 2 inches between them.